 Shark eating is not in the local food tradition.

-But sharks are also one of the main reasons for several thousands of visitors to stay in Maldives.
+Fishing is lucrative but sharks are also one of the main reason for several thousands of visitors to visit the Maldives.

-Shark observation is an extraordinary asset and attraction of the Maldivian islands that has brought millions to the Maldivian government.
+Shark observation is an extraordinary asset to the destination that has brought millions of USD to the Maldivian government.

-This major income together with the slow and terrible disappearance of sharks ( sharks are considered as near extinct species ) brought Maldivian Authorities to face the problem and wonder about it, since the beginning of 90’s with requests for scientific surveys on the subject.
+This major income together with the slow and terrible disappearance of sharks ( sharks are considered as near extinct species ) brought Maldivian authorities to face the problem and wonder about it.